DSNP-org/dsnp-web/blog/_posts/2025-03-05-rightscon-readout.md

 Since DSNP is about helping people reclaim control of their digital lives, fostering voice, choice, and stake in a better digital ecosystem, its governance should reflect and support those principles.

-This week at RightsCon Taiwan, the DSNP community took a major step forward.
+Last month at RightsCon Taiwan, the DSNP community took a major step forward.
 As an official RightsCon Satellite event, Project Liberty Institute hosted the first DSNP community meeting, drawing a full room of over 40 participants.

 Participants included representatives from Aapti Institute, CIGI, Creative Commons, Integrity Institute, Metagov, Mozilla Foundation, Open Data Charter, Wikimedia Foundation, independent developers, tech experts, and France’s Digital Ambassador.
 Beyond helping more people connect with Project Liberty’s work, we aim to foster interconnection among the supporters of the decentralized social web.